Creating a list of processing activities

 Checklist Article 30 GDPR: How to master the challenge

 Before a company can begin to create a DPA, it must first analyze which categories of personal data it processes, where the data is stored and how the data flows inside and outside the company.
-This also forms the basis for compliance with other requirements of the GDPR, such as Article 6 (establishing a legal basis for processing), Article 7 (conditions and requirements for obtaining consent) and Article 13 (information obligations).
+This also forms the basis for compliance with other requirements of the GDPRsuch as Article 6 (establishment of a legal basis for the Processing), Article 7 (Conditions and requirements for obtaining a Consent) and Article 13 (Duty to inform).

-2. define uniform guidelines and procedures for important requirements such as deletion obligations or technical and organizational measures
+2. define standardized guidelines and procedures for important requirements such as deletion obligations or Technical and organizational measures firm

 3. set risk thresholds to identify areas for improvement